 Class of 1937 Alumni Scholarship

 The Class of 1937, a product of the Great Depression, remembered the adversity of its medical-school years and recognized a continuing need to assist students with the costs of a medical education.
 Fourteen of the original 62 members of the Class of 1937 attended their 50-year Alumni Reunion in 1987 and decided to fund the first scholarship ever presented by an alumni class to the College of Medicine.
 Dr. J.A.
 Henry, who was instrumental in establishing the annual scholarship stated: “The chief reason for establishing the scholarship was in recognition of the School of Medicine which has provided for us the opportunity to become doctors.
 The remembrance of the austerity which characterized and tempered our medical school days no doubt influenced this scholarship.
 We only hope that any future recipient of this scholarship will feel gratitude and pride in his/her medical school alma mater which has prompted the creation of the Class of 1937 Scholarship.”
 The scholarship is awarded to an entering first-year student on the basis of outstanding academic achievement and need.
 This scholarship, along with the Class of 1981 Alumni Scholarship, is recognized as the genesis of the successful alumni scholarship effort spearheaded by Mrs. Janet Honeycutt, past Executive Director of the Arkansas Caduceus Club, and Dr. I. Dodd Wilson, former Dean of the College of Medicine and UAMS Chancellor.
-The inaugural award was presented in 1989 to Alan Newman of Benton.
+The inaugural award was presented in 1989.

 Class of 1942 Alumni Scholarship